edend10/GAN-completer/README.md

 - `logging`: log images/losses to Visdom or not
 - `log_port`: Visdom log port
 - `sample_interval`: how often to save sample images during training

+### Logging
+- `torchnet` and `Visdom` are required for logging.
+- Run Visdom server on port 8080 (or set port via --log_port` flag when running scripts):
+`python3 -m visdom.server -port 8080`

+* If you don't set `--logging=True` when running the scripts you should be fine without the dependencies and server (don't set it to false, just don't include the flag).

 ## Files
 ### Main Files